mvmprojects/MVM-Kitchen-Sink/Other Topics/AZ-900 Study Notes/AZ-900 study notes.md

 Other support plans include 24/7 support via email or phone, with a response within the hour.
 - Standard: production environment - help with architecture based on best practices, some support for onboarding practices, service reviews, Azure Advisor consultations.
 Access to web seminars for training purposes.
 Proactive guidance from a ProDirect delivery manager.
 - Professional Direct: business critical - similar to Standard
-- Premier: substantial dependence - customer-specific architectural support, reviews led by technical account manager (TAM), on-demand training, Azure Event Management (with additional fee) for launch support
+- Premier: substantial dependence - customer-specific architectural support, reviews led by Technical Account Manager (TAM), on-demand training, Azure Event Management (with additional fee) for launch support

-Also available: Azure Knowledge Center, MSDN Forum
+Also available for support: Azure Knowledge Center, MSDN Forum

 **Azure Service Level Agreements (SLAs)**
 An **SLA** outlines what a service provider will provide to its customers, and what standards the provider will meet.
 In the context of Azure, an SLA details the commitments for uptime and connectivity.
 Different services will have different SLAs.

-A **Composite SLA** will involve more than one service, and this is very likely what a company will see going forward because it is very unlikely to be using only one service at a time.
+A **Composite SLA** will involve more than one service, and this is very likely what a company will see going forward because it is most likely using more than one service at a time.

 An example of a composite SLA: App Service web app (99.95 uptime) and SQL Server database (99.99 uptime) put together would have a 99.94 uptime SLA.